 Act fast to take advantage of this growing trend

-There’s a reason why usage-based pricing has doubled in popularity over the past four years.
-It makes sense from a logical perspective, is more appealing for consumers, and can help companies unlock extra revenue based on the true value they offer.
+There’s a reason why usage-based pricing has doubled in popularity1 over the past four years.
+It makes sense from a logical perspective, is more appealing to consumers, and can help companies unlock extra revenue based on the true value they offer.

 Market leaders, from AWS to HubSpot, to Snowflake, now follow a usage-based pricing model.
 So, what’s stopping your company from following in their footsteps?

 If you’re thinking about launching new usage-based products or services, legacy ERP systems are a headache.
 Companies get stuck in large-scale, stagnated IT projects trying to work with them when they need agility, flexibility, and scalability to build something that will be useful well into the future.

 We built the Nitrobox order to cash platform to overcome the classic problems with legacy ERP systems.
 It’s built to easily integrate into backend systems like SAP – enabling you to launch new monetization strategies in weeks, not months.
 Adopt unlimited monetization strategies, billing automation, payment management, and more in one smart platform.
 If you’d like to learn more about the monetization platform and get started on your path toward growth, get in touch here.